 Fabric tassels are easy to make but will likely require more fabric and add extra cost to the finished project.
 They look amazing though!

-Different Ways To Use Fabric Garlands
+Different Ways To Decorate With Fabric Garlands

 Your garland can be used for different occasions.
 Try using one at your next party.
+To hang them from a cake table or home decor display, you can use command hooks or tie the garland onto a shelf with twine or ribbon.

 - Christmas – Fabric garland DIYs look great as a Christmas garland on the mantel or wrapped around the Christmas tree.